-Unfortunately, one of the limitations of PVC patches is that they are not compatible with iron backings at all, because using high temperatures on the patches can make the patches fray or melt and it is very difficult for the the heat to pass through a PVC patch.
+Unfortunately, one of the limitations is that PVC patches are not compatible with iron backings, because using high temperature on the patches can make the patches fray or melt and it is very difficult for the the heat to pass through a PVC patch.

 To keep shape, PVC patches are made with a border no thicker than 1mm.
 This is because doing otherwise prevents them from attaching well to caps, shirts, bags and other articles.
 With a border too thick, the patch won’t fray but it will look as if it is loosely sewn on.

 Design Element Thickness

 For the mold drill to yield good results, it shouldn’t be thinner than 0.3 mm.
 The mold drill of the CNC router which is used to engrave the design elements on the mold cannot be less than 0.3 mm, or the PVC material will start to peel off altogether.